 That wasn’t all though.
 Justin Krauss, the owner of Garage Flooring LLC of Colorado, then put together what he considers the best performance and value of this polyurea in the form of various garage floor coating kits.
 We have to agree that we really like his philosophy regarding how these kits are assembled.

-To start, their kits are calculated with a coverage rate of 200 ft² per gallon instead of the usual 250 -300 ft² per gallon that many competitors use.
-This coverage rate provides for a thicker dry film thickness for longer wear resistance and subsequent deeper color uniformity with a single base color coat.
+The reason is that their kits are calculated with a coverage rate of 200 ft² per gallon instead of the usual 250 -300 ft² per gallon that many competitors use.
+This coverage rate provides for a thicker dry film thickness of 5.5 mils per coat.
+This will result in longer wear and subsequent deeper color uniformity when applying a single base color coat.

 Additionally, all kits include one pound of color flakes per 100 ft² of coating.
 This is more color flake than most of the competition provides, without additional charge, and will produce a heavy broadcast – or less if you prefer.